Also known as: Counter-Strike 1.6, Half-Life: Counter-Strike

 Ballistic Shield (ES Five-Seven)

 A toxic gas grenade that would damage players that pass through its smoke.
 Two HUD icons and a kill icon remain.
+A viewmodel and worldmodel for it appear in Counter-Strike: Condition Zero Deleted Scenes, but is also unused there.

 Two HUD icons and a kill icon remain.
 An additional unused flare model could be found in Half-Life.